splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

    and `SPLUNK_DISCOVERY_RECEIVERS_smartagent_x2f_postgresql_CONFIG_params_x3a__x3a_password="<password>"`
    environment variables.

 When discovery mode can't access a discovered service to extract metric data, it provides instructions and the original log error message.
-In the example, discovery mode can't authenticate to the discovered PostgreSQL server due to missing or incorrect credentials.
+In the example, discovery mode can't authenticate to the discovered PostgreSQL server due to missing or incorrect credentials, which you can provide through custom discovery properties.
+See :ref:`custom-discovery-props`.

 .. note:: The installation script of the Collector supports the ``--discovery`` option.
 When turning on discovery mode through the installation script, the resulting configuration is applied directly to the ``metrics`` pipeline.

+.. _custom-discovery-props:

 Configure or fix discovery properties
 ==================================================